TabletopCalc

 Star Wars Unlimited

 The newest major TCG (2024).
 Prices are still reasonable compared to MTG.
-The unique discard-from-deck mechanic means every set introduces viable cards.
+Its distinguishing mechanics are dual leader/base setups, ground and space arenas, and a resource-from-hand economy — every new set introduces viable cards for at least one of the two arenas.

 Star Wars Unlimited Calculator →